 Keynote for Mac: Change the background of Keynote slides

-You can change the background color or image of individual slides in a presentation, or change the background of a master slide to apply the change to all slides that use the master.
+You can change the background color or image of individual slides in a presentation.

 In the Format sidebar, click the disclosure triangle next to Background, then choose one of the following:

 A color designed to match your theme: Click the color well next to Background, then select a color.

 Any color: Click the pop-up menu and choose Color Fill, then click the color wheel to open the Colors window, where you can choose any color.

 A two-color gradient fill: Click the pop-up menu and choose Gradient Fill, then choose colors.
 The left side of the color well shows colors that match the theme; the color wheel opens the Colors window, where you can choose any color.

 A custom gradient: Click the pop-up menu and choose Advanced Gradient Fill, then click the color stops below the slider to choose colors.
 You can slide the color stops and use the other controls to change the blend, angle, and direction of the gradient.